 CAGR = 4.81%

-While the above absolute return looks promising, the investment has actually grown only 4.81% every year for ten years.
+While the above absolute return looks promising, the investment has grown only 4.81% yearly for ten years.

-Absolute returns tell how much an investment depreciated or appreciated.
-And, it doesn’t tell how fast the investment grew or fell.
+Absolute returns tell how much an investment depreciates or is appreciated.
+And it doesn’t tell how fast the investment grew or fell.
 Therefore, absolute returns are not ideal for comparing two different investments.

 On the other hand, CAGR can be used to determine an investment’s average growth.
-With markets being volatile, the returns are never the same over the years.
-For example, an investment might grow by 12% one year and grow only by 5% the other year.
+With volatile markets, the returns are never the same over the years.
+For example, an investment might grow by 12% one year and only by 5% the other year.
 Therefore, CAGR addresses the volatility and smoothens out the returns.
 Hence, it gives a clear picture of an investment’s overall growth.
 Also, it is a good measure to compare different investments.

-In short, if absolute return is the distance your investment has travelled, then CAGR is the rate at which your investment has travelled or grown.
+In short, if the absolute return is the distance your investment has traveled, then CAGR is the rate at which your investment has traveled or grown.

 CAGR Vs Absolute Return – Which is Better?

-Both absolute returns and compounded annual growth rate are useful in determining the returns from an investment.
-However, the difference between the two lies in the aspect of time consideration.
+Both absolute returns and compounded annual growth rates are useful in determining an investment’s returns.
+However, the difference between the two lies in time consideration.
 For investments with longer durations, the CAGR value is a better measure.
-CAGR determines an investment’s annual growth rate, whose value usually fluctuates over the investment tenure.
-While on the other hand, absolute returns consider only the purchase value and sale value of an investment to calculate returns.
+CAGR determines an investment’s annual growth rate, whose value fluctuates over the investment tenure.
+On the other hand, absolute returns consider only an investment’s purchase and sale values to calculate returns.

-For investments with a duration of less than a year, one can consider the absolute return.
-While, for investments with tenure greater than a year, CGAR gives a better picture.
+One can consider the absolute return for investments with a duration of less than a year.
+For investments with tenure greater than a year, CGAR gives a better picture.
 Also, with CAGR, one can compare two or more investments held for different periods.
-When it comes to tenure less than one year, CAGR may inflate or shrink the returns therefore, not giving the actual return.
+When it comes to tenure less than one year, CAGR may inflate or shrink the returns, therefore not giving the actual return.

 Frequently Asked Questions